 Office of Raleigh Arts

 The City of Raleigh Arts Grant Program is the official vehicle for municipal support to the City's arts organizations.
-The Commission's Arts Grants Program has been in operation since 1989, distributing over $26 million dollars to qualifying organizations.
-A major example of City Council's dedication to the cultural development of Raleigh, the program is supported currently by a $5.00 per capita allocation, which resulted in grant awards totaling $1,667,243 for 2014-2015.
+The Commission's Arts Grants Program has been in operation since 1989, distributing more than $34 million dollars to qualifying organizations.
+A major example of the City Council's dedication to the cultural development of Raleigh, the program is supported currently by a $5 per capita allocation, which resulted in grant awards totaling $1,821,481 for 2018-2019.

 Raleigh Arts Partners

 For 2018-2019, 38 nonprofit organizations are receiving city arts funding:

 - Burning Coal Theatre Company

 - Carolina Designer Craftsmen Guild

 - Community Music School

 - The North Carolina Chamber Music Institute